Vasiliy Ulrikh: Career

-During the Great Patriotic War, Ulrikh continued to hand down death sentences to people accused of sabotage and defeatism.
+During World War II, Ulrikh continued to hand down death sentences to people accused of sabotage and defeatism.
 He was also the chief judge during the Trial of the Sixteen leaders of the Polish Secret State and Home Army in 1945.

 After the conclusion of the war, Ulrikh presided over a number of the early trials of the Zhdanovshchina.

 In 1948, a number of top judges, including Ulrikh, were removed from their positions for severe drawbacks in the judicial system, including corruption and what were classified as political errors.
 Ulrikh was subsequently reassigned to be the course director at the Military Law Academy.
 He died of a heart attack on May 7, 1951, and was buried in the Novodevichy Cemetery in Moscow.

 Opinions

 Anton Antonov-Ovseenko labeled him a "uniformed toad with watery eyes."
+Otto Tief, the last acting prime minister of Estonia before Soviet occupation, described Ulrikh as "a youthful, round-faced and plump blond man in a general's uniform, with a gentle smile on his face."